LiquidSmokeX64/coffeelinux/README.md

 4: Enter: git clone https://liquidsmokex64/arch-linux-installer.git

-5: Enter: chmod a+x /arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage1.sh

-6: Enter: nano /arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage1.sh
+6: Enter: bash /arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage1.sh

-7: Edit the "/dev/nvme1n1pX.." parts to your desired hard drive partition ids (do not change the partition number though.
-You need the 3 in a specific order for the installation to succeed ie: nvme1n1p2 = partition 2 = Linux Swap and so on, then change "LocalDisk" to your OS Drive name of choice.
+7: Enter: g

-8: Enter: ./arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage1.sh
+8: Enter: n

-9: Enter: g
+9: Enter: [enter] twice, +1G

 10: Enter: n

-11: Enter: [enter] twice, +1G
+11: Enter: [enter] twice, +16G (you can add more here but its up to you)

 12: Enter: n

-13: Enter: [enter] twice, +16G (you can add more here but its up to you)
+13: Enter: [enter] 3x times

-14: Enter: n
+14: Enter: t

-15: Enter: [enter] 3x times
+15: Enter: 1 then 1 again

 16: Enter: t

-17: Enter: 1 then 1 again

-18: Enter: t

-19: Enter: 2 then 19
+17: Enter: 2 then 19

-20: Enter: w
+18: Enter: w

 That should finish it off for you.
 Enjoy your new Linux Mint "Alpine"